athulkrishna2015/csv-import-plus/Readme.md

 ```

 The first note will be tagged `geography` and `europe`, and the second will be tagged `math` and `basics`.

+## Changelog

+### [2025-11-01]

+- **Added**: "Lock Target Deck" option to persist the selected deck across imports and sessions.
+- **Added**: The success message now shows the name of the deck cards were imported into.
+- **Improved**: The addon window is now non-modal, allowing interaction with the main Anki window.
+- **Fixed**: The addon window no longer always stays on top of the main Anki window.
+- **Fixed**: Resolved a crash on startup with newer Anki versions related to window handling.

 ## License